 Here are some ways to measure progress – which one would you try?

 When you commit to yourself, follow your food plan, manage emotions and plan in advance – you develop the trust in yourself.
-When your weight loss plan is free of drama – you are taking the time to check in with yourself – you have better relationship with yourself.
+When your weight loss plan is free of drama, and you take the time to check in with yourself: you have a better relationship with yourself.
 Priceless.

 You are more positive

-Once you realized how much work it takes to lose the last 10 pounds or so – you have a better appreciation for the body.
+Once you realized how much work it takes to lose the fist 40 or the last 10 pounds – you have a better appreciation for the body.
 You take care of it.
-You see that the MIND always has the greatest power – and you make sure the mind is positive.
-You feel you took the power back
+You see that the MIND always has the greatest power – and you make sure your mind is positive.
+You may realize you took the power back

 You took your power back